karthik/eimi/reports/exercise_reports.md

 1. Make a new report working through yesterday's climate example.
 Your report should contain a small paragraph of text describing the data, some notes on the data structure (how many rows, columns), range of temperature.
 2. Then print the plot you made.
 3. Knit the report and see if the PDF looks ok.
+Play around with the document to hide code, show code but without running it, run code but don't show the results (you can use code from the past two days here).

 __Bonus:__